 The following Employment Tax guidance note Produced by Tolley in association with Hannah Freeman at Old Square Chambers provides comprehensive and up to date tax information covering:

-The ERA 1996, ss 71–80EE (Part VIII) gives an employee the right to request flexible working by applying to his employer for a change in his terms and conditions of employment.
-Other statutory provisions relating to this right are found in the Children and Families Act 2014, ss 131–134 and SI 2014/1398 (both subscription sensitive).
+The ERA 1996, ss 71–80EE (Part VIII) gives an employee the right to request flexible working by applying to his employer fora change in his terms and conditions of employment.
+Other statutory provisions relating to this right are found in the Children and Families Act 2014, ss 131–134 and the Flexible Working Regulations, SI 2014/1398.

-ACAS has published a statutory Code of Practice on Handling requests to work flexibly in a reasonable manner.
+ACAS has published a statutory Code of Practice on handling requests to work flexibly in a reasonable manner.
+The Code can be found on the ACAS website.
 This Code must be taken into account by employment tribunals where it is relevant to a question arising in proceedings and employers would, therefore, be well advised to take note of it.
-The Code’s recommendations are supplemented by a Guide: The right to request flexible working.
+The Code’s recommendations are supplemented by a guide: The right to request flexible working.